 - Clinical simulation laboratories, which keep students up-to-date on the latest skills and technology, helping them transfer theory into practice.

-- The Center for Nursing Scholarship, which provides support for ongoing research in nursing science, an essential component of the School's educational programs and the nursing profession.
+- The Center for Nursing Scholarship & Innovation, which provides support for ongoing research in nursing science, an essential component of the School's educational programs and the nursing profession.

 - Our faculty members' research, which explores and improves every aspect of health care from parent and child health to managing pain and cardiac disease in older adults, from disease prevention to health promotion, and from low-tech interventions to high-tech informatics.
 Students benefit from continuous involvement with faculty and their innovative research.